rasekhar18001-star/project-13-ai-pipeline/README.md

 ## Regression demonstration

 After initializing Git, committing a clean `main`, and configuring Git identity, run `python scripts/create_regression_branch.py`.
 It creates and optionally commits `regression-demo` but never pushes.
 Push it manually with `git push -u origin regression-demo`, open a PR, and retain the real failed CI link or screenshot.
 Return with `git switch main`.

-`REPORT.docx` is intentionally not generated yet. `RELIABILITY_MEMO.docx` is also outside this task.